Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Stability under interference

-For this we can use \reflaw*{spec-strengthen-with-trading} to strengthen the postcondition under the assumption of the precondition and the reflexive, transitive closure of the rely and guarantee.
-For showing the proof obligation of \reflaw*{spec-strengthen-with-trading} in this case we have that $\Finrel{(r \union (g \inter \id(\overline{w})))} \subseteq \Rel{w \supseteq w' \land i' = i}$, and so it is sufficient to show the following.
+\begin{exax}[loop-body] The following application of \reflaw*{spec-strengthen-with-trading} strengthens a postcondition under the assumption of both the precondition and the reflexive, transitive closure of the rely and guarantee.
+After the strengthening, the precondition is weakened using \refprop{assert-weaken}.